-Cyclopharm has leveraged its regulatory expertise and operational footprint to establish a third-party distribution business that is delivering exceptional growth.
-The Company entered into third- party distribution agreements for Europe in 2020, followed by agreements in the Asia-Pacific region in 2021.
-In 2022, the third-party distribution business more than doubled its revenue contribution in 2022 at solid, albeit lower, margins than Cyclopharm's proprietary Technegas[TM] products.
+Cyclopharm leveraged its regulatory expertise and operational footprint through the establishment, in 2020, of a third-party distribution business that continues to deliver exceptional growth.
+The Company entered into third-party distribution agreements for Europe in 2020, followed by agreements in the Asia Pacific region in 2021.
+In 2023, the third-party distribution revenues expanded by 29.3% to \$11.91 million, still a significant rise despite more than doubling in 2022 at solid, albeit lower, margins than Cyclopharm's proprietary Technegas[TM] products.

-These complementary third-party revenue streams supported Cyclopharm's overall revenue performance in 2020 and 2021, which were the years when the COVID pandemic had its most profound impact on our Technegas[TM] business.
-The continued and substantial growth of the Company's third-party distribution business in 2022 demonstrates that it is now delivering a material contribution to the overall business.
+These complementary third-party revenue streams have supported Cyclopharm's overall revenue performance since 2020, particularly through the years when the COVID pandemic had its most profound impact on our Technegas[TM] business.
+The continued and substantial growth of the Company's third-party distribution business in 2023 demonstrates that it is delivering a material contribution to the overall business.

 Third-party revenue is a combination of capital works projects and ongoing sales from consumables and related service support.
-Of the total \$9.2 million third-party revenues generated in 2022, capital works projects equalled \$2.4 million with the ongoing revenues of associated with recurring consumable sales and service equating to \$6.8 million.
+Of the total \$11.91 million third-party revenues generated in 2023, capital works projects equalled \$4.37 million with the ongoing revenues associated with recurring consumable sales and service equating to \$7.54 million.

 These growing third-party partnerships continue to reinforce the Company's strategy of pursuing additional and complementary revenue streams.
-Initially introduced to leverage off our Technegas sales and service infrastructure, this initiative is now providing a material contribution to the Company's earnings and revenue and is emerging as a core part of the business.
+Initially introduced to leverage off our Technegas[TM] sales and service infrastructure, this initiative is now providing a material contribution to the Company's earnings and revenue and is emerging as a core and complementary part of the business.